Dinesh-Sheelam/Moving-Average-Crossover-Analyzer/README.md

 📊 Detects and visualizes Golden / Death Cross events with interactive Streamlit charts (▲ = bullish, ▼ = bearish).

 🧭 “All Stocks” / “Crossed Stocks” toggle for dynamic filtering of recent signals.

-📥 Downloadable crossover summary table for offline or back-testing use.